uwetom/media-production-worksheets/week_02-create-3d-objects/README.md

 ![](images/meshyai-source.jpg)

 I was careful to make sure the photo had a plain background.
-If yours doesn't you could clean up the photo and remove the backaground using Adobe Express.
+If yours doesn't you could clean up the photo and remove the background using Adobe Express.
 https://new.express.adobe.com/.